core-api/core-api/docs/specification/encoding.md

         }
     }

-#### Escaping reserved keys during encoding

-When any object key matching the regular expression `/[\_]+(type|meta)/` is encountered, it MUST be escaped by pre-pending an additional underscore character.

-#### Unescaping reserved keys during decoding

-When any object key matching the regular expression `/_[\_]+(type|meta)/` is encountered, it MUST be unescaped by removing the leading underscore character.

-#### Handling unexpected types

-A number of the Object structures described below indicate a required type for an element.
-When the value type is not as expected, the value SHOULD be ignored, and the indicated default value used instead.

 ---

 ### Document

-**The Document primitive is represented using an object which includes a key-value pair of "_type": "document".**
+**The Document primitive is represented using an object which includes a key-value pair of `"_type": "document"`.**

-* Documents MAY include a "\_meta" key.
+* Documents MAY include a `"_meta"` key.
 The value of this SHOULD be an object.
 If omitted, the default value is treated as an empty Object.

-* The "\_meta" object MAY include keys named "url" and "title".
+* The `"_meta"` object MAY include keys named `"url"` and `"title"`.

-* Any other keys occurring in the Document "\_meta" section SHOULD be ignored by clients.
+* Any other keys occurring in the Document `"_meta"` section SHOULD be ignored by clients.

-* The value of the "url" field SHOULD be a string.
+* The value of the `"url"` field SHOULD be a string.
 This value is treated as relative to the URL of any parent containing document.
 When a document is loaded from the network then the URL of the top level document is treated as relative to the URL that the content was fetched from.
 If omitted the default value is treated as the empty string, relative to the URL of the parent containing document or network URL, as above.

-* The value of the "title" field SHOULD be a string.
+* The value of the `"title"` field SHOULD be a string.
 If omitted, the default value is treated as the empty string.

 * All other key-value pairs are treated as the document content.

 ### Link

-**The Link primitive is represented using an object which includes a key-value pair of "_type": "link".**
+**The Link primitive is represented using an object which includes a key-value pair of `"_type": "link"`.**

-* Links MAY include keys named "url", "action", "inplace", and "fields".
+* Links MAY include keys named `"url"`, `"action"`, `"inplace"`, and `"fields"`.

 * Any other keys occurring in an Link SHOULD be ignored by clients.

-* The value of the "url" field SHOULD be a string, and is treated as relative to the URL of the parent containing document.
+* The value of the `"url"` field SHOULD be a string, and is treated as relative to the URL of the parent containing document.
 If omitted the default value is treated as the empty string, relative to the URL of the parent containing document.

-* The value of the "action" field SHOULD be a string.
-If omitted, the link action defaults to the empty string.
+* The value of the `"action"` field SHOULD be a string.
+If omitted value defaults to the empty string.

-* The value of the "inplace" field SHOULD be a boolean.
-If omitted, the link inplace marker defaults to null.
+* The value of the `"inplace"` field SHOULD be a boolean.
+If omitted the value defaults to `null`.

-* The value of the "fields" field SHOULD be a list.
-Each element of the list SHOULD either be a string or an object.
-If omitted the default value is treated as the empty list.
+* The value of the `"fields"` field SHOULD be a list.
+If omitted the default value is the empty list.

-* A string item in the "fields" list is to be interpreted as the name of an optional field.
+*Link parameters:*

+* Each element of the `"fields"` list SHOULD be an object.
+Elements that are not objects are ignored.

-* An object item in the "fields" list SHOULD contain a key "name".
+* An object item in the `"fields"` list SHOULD contain a key `"name"`.
 The value of this SHOULD be a string.
+If omitted, the object item is ignored.

-* An object item in the "fields" list MAY include a key "required".
+* An object item in the `"fields"` list MAY include a key `"required"`.
 The value of this SHOULD be a boolean.
+If omitted the default value is `false`.

-* An object item in the "fields" list MAY include a key "location".
+* An object item in the `"fields"` list MAY include a key `"location"`.
 The value of this SHOULD be a string.
+If omitted the default value is the empty string.

 ### Error

-**The Error primitive is represented using an object which includes a key-value pair of "_type": "error".**
+**The Error primitive is represented using an object which includes a key-value pair of `"_type": "error"`.**

-* Errors MAY include a single key named "message".
+* Errors MAY include a single key named `"message"`.
 The value of this SHOULD be a list of strings.
 If omitted the default value is treated as the empty list.

 * Any other keys occurring in an Error SHOULD be ignored by clients.